AppFlowy-IO/AppFlowy-Cloud/doc/DEPLOYMENT.md

 ### 3. Running the services

 #### Start and run AppFlowy-Cloud
-- The following command will build and start the AppFlowy-Cloud.
+- The following command will build and start AppFlowy-Cloud.

 ```bash
 docker compose up -d